 - Addressing chronic instability

-- Preventing further shoulder dislocations
+- Preventing future shoulder dislocations

 Want to know more?
 Here a few of Dr. Romeo’s recent medical journal articles about Latarjet: